azuqua/busybody/README.md

  * `sanitize(req, res) -> string` - Custom function to sanitize a url.
 By default, removes querystring, ids, uuids, and casing.

 #### `busybody.sanitize(req, res) -> string`
-The builtin sanitization function.
+The default sanitization function.
 It makes the following transformations to `req.originalUrl`.
- 1. Extract the pathname
+ 1. Extract the pathname.
- 2. Normalize the pathname
+ 2. Normalize the pathname.
- 3. Replaces all numbers with `:id`
+ 3. Replace all numbers with `:id`.
- 4. Replaces all uuids with `:uuid`
+ 4. Replace all uuids with `:uuid`.
- 5. Makes everythign lowercase.
+ 5. Make everything lowercase.

 ##### Example
 ```